llmrisks/llmrisks.github.io/src/content/post/week1.md

 The use of positional encodings in transformers helps address the lack of inherent positional information in their architecture.
 This enables transformers to handle sequential data effectively without relying solely on the order of tokens.
 The benefits include scalability and the ability to handle longer sequences, but a potential drawback is that these positional encodings might not fully capture complex positional relationships in very long sequences.

 **Self-Attention and Multi-Head Attention.**
 Self-attention is a useful mechanism that allows each token to consider the relationships between all other tokens in a sequence.
 While it provides a more nuanced understanding of input, it can be computationally expensive.
 The use of multi-head attention further enhances the model's ability to capture different types of dependencies in the data.
 The number of attention heads (e.g., 8 in BERT) is a balance between performance and complexity.
 Too few or too many heads can result in suboptimal performance.
+More details about self-attention and multi-head attention can be found in [^13].

 **Context and Answers in Activities.**
 Let’s do some activity now!